The 4 Bakery KPIs That Let You Have Your Cake & Eat it

 Written by Freya Hughes

-Here in the UK there’s not much on TV that attracts the attention of the masses quite like The Great British Bake Off.
+Here in the UK, there’s not much on TV that attracts the attention of the masses quite like The Great British Bake Off.
 Anyone who follows the news here will know that there’s been some controversy surrounding the show’s move to a different channel and the replacement of some beloved presenters.
 As we gear ourselves up to see how Sandi Toksvig, Noel Fielding and co hold up against the old crew, we thought we’d share with you our top four KPIs to help you run your bakery.

-I’ve said it before and I’ll say it again: here at FUTRLI we love metrics.
+Here at FUTRLI we love metrics.
 Having a look through our KPI Library will give you a good amount of inspiration for what you should be measuring.
 But for right now, dust off those floury hands, put down the pastry cutter and stop the blind bake – here are the KPIs for your bakery to rise up past competitors.
 You’ll be the best thing since sliced bread.

 1. Takt time